renadh12/projectX/README.md

 #### Dockerization:

 - ##### Dockerfile:
-  - Reference the provided Dockerfile to create your own Docker to package Python Spark code, any dataset in csv format, and requirements.txt.
+  - Reference the provided Dockerfile to create your own to package Python Spark code, any dataset in csv format, and requirements.txt.
 - #### Azure Container Registry (ACR):
   - Build and push your Docker image to Azure Container Registry.
 [Pre-req: Create an account on Azure](https://go.microsoft.com/fwlink/?linkid=2227353&clcid=0x409&l=en-us&srcurl=https%3A%2F%2Fazure.microsoft.com%2Ffree)